opcotech/elemo/README.md

 ## Features

 _The features listed below are part of the roadmap, but not necessarily implemented yet.
-The implemented features are marked with a checkmark._
+The __fully__ implemented features are marked with a checkmark._

 - [ ] **Organizations:** Collaborate on projects across multiple organizations, whether it is your client, vendor, your subsidiary, or else.
-- [ ] **Roles:** Create roles for organizations, namespaces, or projects.
+- [x] **Roles:** Create roles for organizations, namespaces, or projects.
 Be flexible.
 You decide on what permissions the role has.
 - [ ] **Namespaces:** Organize your projects into namespaces, create namespace-specific roles and forget about team-named projects as a workaround.